StevenMassaro/CouponOrganizer/README.md

 ## Advantages
 - No SQL or any type of database needed
+- Connects to Cronofy, which allows events to be automatically created in your calendar (Outlook, Google, etc) that correspond to the expiration dates of the coupons (basic functionality working now, still a work in progress)
 - Extremely lightweight, unless the website is being accessed there is nothing running on the server
   - Entire codebase is less than 20 KB
   - Expired coupons are only erased when the coupon listing page is loaded, there is no background service that runs constantly on the server